Home Product Download News Faq Forums About

 How can I correct invalid or incomplete quotes in the quote file?

-Erroneous quote data that might not be detected by Adaptive Modeler as invalid or incomplete, should be corrected before model evolution comes within 100 quotes of the quotes to be modified or else they may already have been read into a buffer and will not be read again.
+Erroneous quote data that might not be detected by Adaptive Modeler as invalid or incomplete, should be corrected before model evolution comes within 100 bars of the quotes to be modified or else they may already have been read into a buffer and may not be read again.

 Adaptive Modeler can't read my quote file.
 What should I do?

-Make sure that the quote file is properly formatted in one of the supported quote file formats (see User’s Guide).
-If you still experience problems, please report them on the forum (Quotes section) and include a small part of the quote file.
+Make sure that the quote file is properly formatted in one of the supported quote file formats (see User's Guide).
+If you still experience problems, please contact Support and include a small part of the quote file.

 Performance